pramsey/pgsql-http/README.md

 - "What happens if the web page takes a long time to return?"
 Your SQL call will just wait there until it does.
 Make sure your web service fails fast.
 - "What if the web page returns junk?"
 Your SQL call will have to test for junk before doing anything with the payload.
 - "What if the web page never returns?"
-I've found this code can really hang a back-end hard.
-The curl timeout settings need more testing and tweaking for faster failure and timeout.
+Set a short timeout, or send a cancel to the request, or just wait forever.
+- "What if a user queries a page they shouldn't?"
+Restrict function access, or just don't install a footgun like this extension where users can access it.

 ## To Do